-Off-Premise Activities
+Off-Premises Activities

-Periodically your school age program may wish to take the children to visit a local place of interest (e.g. grocery store, post office, police station, library, school, or park) as part of the learning the children has shown interest in.
-Families will be notified ahead of the excursion and asked to sign a permission form allowing their child to participate.
+Periodically your school age program staff may wish to take the children to visit a local place of interest (e.g. grocery store, post office, police station, library, school, or park) as part of the learning the children has shown interest in.
+Families have signed the SAP Enrollment form which outlines permission allowing their child to participate.
 When going on an excursion, we try to enhance the adult-child ratio by adding placement students and volunteers to the group.
 Staff will carry children's medications, emergency contacts, first aid kit and any other items to support the children having a safe experience.